-Allan Cohen is the Office Managing Partner in Long Island.
-He represents a variety of companies, ranging from large public entities engaging in mergers and acquisitions, to mid-sized closely held and family-owned business, to technology-based startups organizing new business ventures and raising capital.
+Allan Cohen, office managing partner in our Long Island office and a member of the firm’s Policy Committee, represents a variety of companies, ranging from large and middle-market companies engaging in mergers and acquisitions to closely held and family-owned businesses engaging in transactions or otherwise in need of outside legal advice to technology-based startups organizing new business ventures and raising capital.

-I focus on maintaining a general business law practice, adept at handling my clients’ varied business needs and providing the type of outside counsel that businesses would expect from an in-house general counsel.
-My clients view me as the “quarterback,” ensuring that not only their business law, but also their employment, litigation, intellectual property, regulatory and other legal needs are met.
+I maintain a transactional and general business law practice, adept at handling my clients’ varied business needs and providing the type of business-minded advice that businesses would expect from an in-house general counsel.
+My clients view me as the “quarterback,” ensuring that not only their business law but also their employment, litigation, intellectual property, regulatory, and other legal needs are met.

-I dedicate much of my practice to mergers and acquisitions, including buy-side work for public and private companies, and sell-side work for closely held and family-owned businesses.
-My M&A transactions involve a wide range of industries, including health care, medical device, life sciences, consumer products and insurance.
+I dedicate much of my practice to mergers and acquisitions, including buy-side work for public and private companies and sell-side work for closely held and family-owned businesses.
+My M&A transactions involve a wide range of industries, including healthcare, medical device, life sciences, food, consumer products, and insurance.
 Over my career, I have closed well over 200 M&A transactions.

-I also represent many technology-based startups, including biotech and medical device companies, in the formation and organization of their businesses and seed, angel, VC and private equity financings.
-Much of my work is for “serial entrepreneurs” who have exited prior businesses and are starting up their next ones.
+Emerging companies also represent a significant part of my practice, including biotech, medical device, and other technology-based companies; I assist with business formation and organization and seed, angel, venture capital, and private equity financings.
+Much of my work is for “serial entrepreneurs” who have exited prior businesses and are starting their next ones.

 Binghamton University, B.A., Economics, (Phi Beta Kappa)